John Keats: Too Beautiful to Live

 Written in sonnet form it has been suggested that it had not been completed before he fell into his final illness and so was perhaps his final work but there is little proof of this other than its theme of love, loneliness, and eternity.
 Bright Star wasn’t published until 1838, seventeen years after his death.
 But if his poetry was a dream then his reality was the nightmare.

-John Keats was to have two great loves in his life Isabella Jones and Fanny Brawne though whether or not either relationship was ever consummated remains uncertain.
+John Keats was to have two great loves in his life Isabella Jones and Fanny Brawne though whether either relationship was ever consummated remains uncertain.

 “My love has made me selfish.
 I cannot exist without you.
 I am forgetful of everything but seeing you again.
 My life seems to stop there and proceed no further.
 You have absorb’d me.
 I have a sensation at the present moment as though I was dissolving.
 I would be exquisitely miserable without the hope of seeing you.
 I have been astonished that men could die martyrs for religion.
 I shudder at it, I shudder no more.
 I could be martyred for my religion, love is my religion, I could die for that – I could die for you.”